Minoru/newsboy/README.markdown

 newsboy
 =======

-Newsboy is an Atom/RSS feeds fetcher (**not** a reader!)
-It acts as a proxy for your newsreader, and will continue fetching all the feeds you've requested lately, caching them to deliver when you next open your reader.
+Newsboy is an Atom/RSS feeds fetcher.
+It acts as a proxy for your reader, and will keep fetching the feeds you've requested lately, caching them so you don't miss a single tidbit.

 Installation
 ------------